betaBison/umnitsa_robot/README.md

 ## Package Overview
 ### umnitsa_robot
-`src/umnitsa_robot/` is the metapackage package that includes
+Empty package that declares packages inside the [metapackage](http://wiki.ros.org/catkin/package.xml#Metapackages).

-### Joystick
+### umnitsa_robot_launch
-receives input from a switch pro controller and outputs to joystick message.
+This package contains parameters adn launch files for the umnitsa robot.
+Parameters should be adjusted for compatibility with system setup.

-### Motors
+### umnitsa_hardware
-subscribes to ... and outputs motor control.
+This package consists of the harware interfacing nodes as follows:
+#### motors
+outputs to the motor control board to control four DC motors

 Normal mode:
 The max throttle going forward is 71% on all motors, not 100%.
 This is so that moving the joystick in a steady circle produces a steady cirlce of robot movement.

 Turbo mode:
-If the joystick is moved at all, one of the motors is set to 100% throttle
+If the joystick is moved at all, one of the motors is set to 100% throttle.
+This makes it faster, but unfit for precise movement.

-### RGB
+#### RGB
 Outputs to the UmnitsaRGB custom PCB

-### Ultrasonic
+#### ultrasonic
 Inputs from the UmnitsaUltra custom PCB

+### umnitsa_joystick
+Package that contains the node that that receives input from a switch pro controller and outputs to the joystick message.